Directed closure measures for networks with reciprocity: Observations on directed closure values

-\Fig{web-Google}, \Fig{web-Stanford}, and \Fig{web-BerkStan} have the closure charts for three different web graphs: web-Google, web-Stanford, and web-BerkStan~\cite{Snap}.
-These graphs have vertices for webpages and directed edges for web links. \Fig{soc-Epinions1}, \Fig{livejournal}, and \Fig{soc-Slashdot0902} have the charts for three social networks~\cite{Snap}.
-The vertices of soc-Epinions are member of Epinions, a consumer review site.
+Figures \ref{fig:web-Google}--\ref{fig:web-BerkStan} show the closure charts for three different web graphs: web-Google, web-Stanford, and web-BerkStan~\cite{Snap}.
+These graphs have vertices for web pages and directed edges for web links.
+Figures \ref{fig:soc-Epinions1}--\ref{fig:soc-Slashdot0902} have the charts for three social networks~\cite{Snap}.
+The vertices of soc-Epinions correspond to the members of Epinions, a consumer review site.
 A directed edge between users shows a trust relationship originating from one user (these are signed by trust/distrust, which we ignore).
 The vertices of soc-Slashdot~\cite{Snap} are users and edges represent tagging as friend or foe.
 The vertices of soc-livejournal~\cite{ChKu+09,Law} are Slashdot users with edges denoting friendship (which is one-way).

-Observe the uncanny similarity of the closure charts web graphs, despite them being from different sources (and different sizes).
+Observe the similarity of the closure rates and proportions of the different wedges for the web graphs, despite them being from different sources (and different sizes).
 The color patterns are remarkably similar, showing similar distributions of different closures.
 The social networks show more variation, but the overall structure of the charts is not far from the web graphs.
-In general, we note that in-wedges rarely close and reciprocal wedges close much more frequently.
+In general, we note that in wedges rarely close and reciprocal and out+ wedges generally close the most frequently.